Reflections on the Apostolic Exhortation of Pope Benedict

 missionaries, priests and founders of orders and congregations

-closeness to men and women, his mystery of communion which calls
+men and women, his mystery of communion which calls all people to

 The Apostolic Exhortation Sacramenturn Caritatis takes up

-of the world' (Jn 6:51).
-In these words the Lord reveals the
+the world' (Jn 6:51).
+In these words the Lord reveals the true

-true meaning of the gift of his life for all people.
-These words
+meaning of the gift of his life for all people.
+These words also

-also reveal his deep compassion for every man and woman.
+reveal his deep compassion for every man and woman.
+The Gospels

+frequently speak of Jesus' feelings towards others, especially the

+will for all people — that each may have true life.
+Each celebration

+of the Eucharist makes sacramentally present the gift that Jesus

+made of his life on the Cross, for us and for the whole world".

+God's compassion towards all our brothers and sisters.
 The

-Gospels frequently speak of Jesus' feelings towards others,

-saving will for all people — that each may have true life.
-Each

-celebration of the Eucharist makes sacramentally present the

-gift that Jesus made of his life on the Cross, for us and for

-witnesses of God's compassion towards all our brothers and

-sisters.
-The Eucharistic mystery thus gives rise to a service of
+Eucharistic mystery thus gives rise to a service of charity towards

 The reality of the sacrament induces the real gift.
 Without the

-of the rediscovery of the roots of our commitment to human
+the rediscovery of the roots of our commitment to human beings.

-out further to all those who work with great merit in the sector
+further to all those who work with great merit in the sector of

-of charity that the Eucharist is a continuous source of vitality
+charity that the Eucharist is a continuous source of vitality for

 © Copyright L'Osservatore Romano